BayAreaMetro/zoning/README.md

 * 221032 zoning geometries (with source field names).

-  Same as above but with fields that have a value in the "match field" as specified in the CityAssignments spreadsheet
+  Same as above but with fields that have a value in the "match field" as specified in the CityAssignments spreadsheet (and corrected as specified in the [Match Field Errors](#####Match Field Errors) section.

 #####Parcels